ssudoroot/RootRP/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-⋅⋅OR
+⋅⋅⋅OR
-1. Create an issue with the exact line and code to change then I will review and edit.
+* Just create an issue with the exact line and code to change then I will review and edit.

 ## Credits